codysharma/recipeWebsite/README.md

 Michelle:

 General:
+-create all pages with the approciate input forms
--create nav bar for all page
+-create nav bar for all pages
 -create input forms on pages that will store data in JS
+-create routes/controller functions that work with database
+-Be able to use database with postman to test
+-code pages to show the data from database
+-Design work on pages